missionpinball/mpf-docs/config/sounds.rst

 The point relative to the end of the sound at which to post the ``events_when_about_to_finish`` event(s).
 A value of 0.5 seconds means to post the event(s) prior to the end of the sound.
 When set to ``None``, no events will be posted.
+If the value of this setting is greater than the duration of the sound, the event(s) will be posted as soon as the sound begins playback.
 This value is specified as a :doc:`time string </config/instructions/time_strings>`.

 events_when_about_to_finish:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~